mattyoung101/omicron/omicam/README.md

 ## Special thanks to...
 - Riley Bowyer at CSIRO, for his great advice and theory in regards to the localiser, specifically with stability and performance.
 Cheers.
 - Angus Scroggie for lots of help with the maths related to robot detection.
-The 3am Desmos run paid off!
 - The contributors to the NLopt library, especially Steven G Johnson the initial author, and Tom Rowan for his PhD thesis describing the Subplex algorithm.
 - Huimin Lu, Xun Li, Hui Zhang, Mei Hu and Zhiqiang Zheng, authors of the paper we initially read for ideas on how to localise